TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 3/Ezra 3.11.md

 ---

-And they sang one to another in praising and giving thanks unto Jehovah, [saying], For he is good, for his lovingkindness [endureth] for ever toward Israel.
-And all the people shouted with a great shout, when they praised Jehovah, because the foundation of the house of Jehovah was laid.
+They sang one to another in praising and giving thanks to Yahweh, "For he is good, for his loving kindness endures forever toward Israel."
+All the people shouted with a great shout, when they praised Yahweh, because the foundation of the house of Yahweh was laid.